GregConan/Quote-Game/README.md

 ### Quote List File

 For the game to run, you must include a quotes `.JSON` file.
-I included `example-quotes.json` to show the expected formatting.
+I included `example-quotes.json` with generic text strings to show the expected formatting.

 ## Extra Features